MedicinesFAQ

-Novobiocine Uses, Dosage, Side Effects, Food Interaction and all others data.
+Novobiocine Uses, Dosage, Side Effects and more

 Novobiocine is an antibiotic compound derived from Streptomyces niveus.
 It has a chemical structure similar to coumarin.
 Novobiocine binds to DNA gyrase, and blocks adenosine triphosphatase (ATPase) activity.
 (From Reynolds, Martindale The Extra Pharmacopoeia, 30th ed, p189)